Nikita's wardrobe playbook

 What to wear on dates

-You don’t need a stylist.
+You don't need a stylist.
 You need a small set of clothes that fit well and a clear sense of when to dress up and when not to.
-This guide is for guys who don’t already have a strongly developed personal style — if you dress punk rock and love it, this won’t be useful to you.
+This guide is for guys who don't already have a strongly developed personal style.
+If you dress punk rock and love it, this won't be useful to you.

 If I were rebuilding a guy's date wardrobe from scratch, this is the exact order I'd do it in.